aptise/peter_sslers/README.md

 If you'd like to jump to the [QuickStart](https://github.com/aptise/peter_sslers/blob/main/docs/QuickStart.md), otherwise keep reading.

 Project History
 ===============

+PeterSSLers is a bundled ACME Client, Certificate Manager, OpenResty/Nginx Plugin and Python-based framework designed for programmatically managing SSL Certificates.

-The project started at Aptise Media as an internal tool for obtaining and managing SSL Certificates for customer domains.
+This project started at Aptise Media as an internal tool for obtaining and managing SSL Certificates for partner/customer domains.
 The project integrated an ACME(v1) Client, a SQL based Certificate Manager, and an OpenResty plugin for dynamic certificate loading.